-The Rural and Remote Education Access Program (RREAP) assists schools to improve the educational outcomes and opportunities of students who are disadvantaged because of their geographical isolation, so that their learning outcomes match those of other students.
+The Rural and Remote Education Access Program (RREAP) assists schools to improve the educational outcomes and equitable opportunities of students who are disadvantaged because of their geographical isolation, so that their learning outcomes match those of other students.

 Funding is provided to eligible state schools, including special education schools and schools of distance education, to enrich a curriculum that is appropriate to their students.

 Rural and Remote Education Access Program (RREAP) procedure which should be followed when administering RREAP funds.

 Eligibility is based on the

 Australian Bureau of Statistics' (ABS) Australian Statistical Geography Standard—Remoteness Area (ASGS-RA) classification.

 State schools classified as 'Very Remote' and 'Remote' are eligible for RREAP funding.
 'Outer Regional' schools are eligible if they are 90km or more from an urban centre locality of 20,000 people or more.
 All

 Schools of Distance Education (SDEs) are classified as 'Very Remote' for the purposes of RREAP, with funding provided to SDEs based on their student's home address meeting the geographic criteria above.

 Classifications are reviewed following an Australian Census by the ABS, approximately every five years.
 Changes reflect population, expansion in the geographical size of urban centres and improved road networks that may impact on distances to services.